ERLKDev/AdHoc-Monitor/README.md

 mMonitor.startMonitor(mAddress, "192.168.1.4", 7000, 7001);
 ```

-The montitor can also be started with an error listener, with both the default ports and the custom ports method:
+The monitor can also be started with an error listener, with both the default ports and the custom ports method:
 ```java
 mMonitor.startMonitor(mAddress, "192.168.1.4", new AdhocMonitorService.MonitorErrorListener() {
     @Override